mdda/sqlalchemy-migrate-pylons/README.rst

 ------------
 * Changing a model from ``nullable=True`` to ``nullable=False`` can be a problem, since the migrate package doesn't seem to understand ``default=''``

+* The script is dependent on sqlalchemy-migrate, so could be incorporated into that package

+* OTOH, it would probably sit better as a Paster-Pylons plug-in

-Please let me know if there are any other problems.
+* Please let me know if there are any other problems.

 **As always : Back up your data before doing a migrate.**